NeriOliveira/NeriOliveira/README.md

 - 🎓 I'm studying Entrepreneurship and Technological Innovation in Engineering at UNESP

-- 👀 I'm interested in Artificial Intelligence
+- 👀 I'm interested in Flutter and Artificial Intelligence

 - 🌱 I am currently learning Dart, Kotlin, Swift and Python with TF